osisoft/AVEVA-Adapter-BACnet-Docs/content/installation/install-pi-adapter-for-bacnet-using-docker.md

 2. Name the script `bacnetdockerstart.sh` and save it to the directory where you plan to create the container.

-## Create a Docker container
+## Create a Dockerfile

-To create a Docker container that runs the adapter, follow the instructions below.
+To create a Docker file for the adapter, follow the instructions below.

 1. Create the following `Dockerfile` in the directory where you want to create and run the container.